 Begin by cutting out a few hearts of diminishing sizes.
 Cut out the center or each heart and sequence the hearts on the sticky side of a piece of contact paper.

 Once the hearts are full of tissue paper, and there are little to no gaps, add another layer of contact paper on top, encasing the hearts as though you were using contact paper to laminate.
+Alternatively, you can build the hearts on a laminating sheet and run it through the laminator to encase the suncatchers.
+This works as a wonderful alternative if you don’t have any contact paper on hand, or if your kiddos cosntantly mess up contact paper by wrinkling it or getting it stick to hair, clothing, or dirt.

 Hanging from the windows, these suncatchers contrast the purple construction paper heart with vivid hues of red and pink.
+The classroom will be brighter all season long!

 Join our community!